No Leave, No Love: Plot

-The story concerns Mike, a Marine and recipient of the Congressional Medal of Honor, who returns with his pal Slinky from fighting in the Pacific during World War II.
+Mike, a Marine and recipient of the Congressional Medal of Honor, returns with his pal Slinky from fighting in the Pacific during World War II.
 Mike expects to marry his hometown sweetheart; his mother wants to tell him in person that she has married someone else.
 Most of the film involves the efforts of Susan, a popular radio personality, to keep him from finding out or going home until his mother makes it to New York from Indiana.
 Susan and Mike fall in love; misunderstandings ensue.
 The shenanigans of the implausibly unpleasant and larcenous Slinky fill out the action, and the musical element is provided by several appearances of then-famous performers in nightclubs and on Susan’s radio show.
 The story is bookended by Mike’s arrival in the waiting room of a maternity ward and the birth of his and Susan’s son.
 Slinky gets the last word when Rosalind announces that she is pregnant.